 Cancer survivors and their supporters will gather in communities around the world today to celebrate the 31st annual National Cancer Survivors Day, a holiday meant to “demonstrate that life after a cancer diagnosis can be a reality,” according to the organizers website.

-On Sunday, June 5, cancer survivors and their supporters will gather in communities around the world to celebrate the 29th annual National Cancer Survivors Day.
-According to the National Cancer Survivors Day Foundation, a survivor is “anyone living with a history of cancer – from the moment of diagnosis through the remainder of life.”
+The National Cancer Survivors Day Foundation says a survivor is “anyone living with a history of cancer – from the moment of diagnosis through the remainder of life.”
 There are more than 32 million cancer survivors worldwide.

-In 2006, together with the Canadian Breast Cancer Foundation, the Royal Canadian Mint unveiled the world’s second coloured circulation coin.
-It depicts the iconic pink ribbon associated with breast cancer initiatives.
-Designed by Master Engraver Cosme Saffioti, who’s also the Mint’s director of engraving, the coin features a coloured pink ribbon in the centre alongside three other ribbons.
-The coins have a weight of 25.175 grams; a 23.88-mm diameter; and serrated edges.
+Designed by Master Engraver Cosme Saffioti, who’s also the Mint’s director of engraving, the coin depicts the iconic pink ribbon associated with breast cancer initiatives alongside three other ribbons.
+The coins have a weight of 25.175 grams; a 23.88-millimetre diameter; and serrated edges.

 More recently, in 2012, the Mint used pink gold plating on its Farewell to the Penny silver coin.